-This tutorial guides you through setting up your Android app in Nevercode.
-Nevercode doesn't require any kind of additional software from your side and you don’t even have to write any tedious configuration files full of technical boilerplate.
-We’ll scan your repository and from what you have there our builders find everything they need.
+This tutorial guides you through setting up your Android app on Nevercode.
+Nevercode doesn't require any kind of additional software or configuration files from your side.
+We’ll scan your repository and from what you have there, our builders find everything they need.
 You’ll just have to confirm what configuration you want to build.

 - Add a new app

 - Sign code

 - Set up Git hooks

 - Manage build versions

 - Click Add a new app on Nevercode dashboard.

 - Select the appropriate option for where your app repository is hosted.
 See Specifying app repository for details.
 If you choose to add the repository manually, see Defining checkout URL and Authenticating repository access for details.